 Emergency Use only

-The Secretary of the Department of Health and Human Services has declared a public health emergency that justifies the emergency use of the unapproved products, casirivimab and imdevimab, to be administered together, for the treatment of mild to moderate coronavirus disease 2019 (COVID-19) in adults and pediatric patients (12 years of age and older weighing at least 40 kg) with positive results of direct SARS-CoV-2 viral testing, and who are at high risk for progressing to severe COVID-19 and/or hospitalization.
-In response, the US Food and Drug Administration (FDA) has issued an Emergency Use Authorization (EUA) for casirivimab and imdevimab, in the treatment of COVID-19. [see Limitations of Use]
+REGEN-COV (casirivimab with imdevimab to be administered together) is authorized for the treatment of mild to moderate coronavirus disease 2019 (COVID-19) in adults and pediatric patients (12 years of age and older weighing at least 40 kg) with positive results of direct SARS-CoV-2 viral testing, and who are at high risk for progressing to severe COVID-19 and/or hospitalization. [see Limitations of Authorized Use]

 Limitations of Authorized Use